 Middle Figure: Represents the patient as our number one priority.
 Its placement in the center as the largest of the three figures depicts it as such.

 Right Figure: Represents the community we strive to serve.
-As an integral part of Nacogdoches County, Memorial Hospital is extremely involved in all aspects of community service.
+As an integral part of Nacogdoches County, Memorial is extremely involved in all aspects of community service.

 Patients and their families have long been represented in the focus of Memorial’s logo.
 Although each figure represents a separate group, they are shown united towards a common goal of excellence in healthcare.